Enet4/cryxtels/README.md

 ## Running

 Before you start playing, please read *crystal pixels.txt* and *readme new.txt* to understand how to play.
-To run the game, simply execute cryxtels.
-Make sure that PIXELS.DEF and all .ATM files are in the same directory.
+To run the game, execute `cryxtels` while ensuring that PIXELS.DEF and all .ATM files are in your current working directory (these are all available here in the [bin](bin) folder).
 Simple Directmedia Library version 2 must be installed in the system.

 ## License